home | taxes and social security | getting an individual taxpayer identification number

 - The Internal Revenue Service (IRS) will not issue an ITIN unless an ITIN is required for a tax return form.

 - You may see instructions that say you should send original documents, such as your passport. with your ITIN application.
 THE INTERNATIONAL CENTER DOES NOT RECOMMEND SENDING ORIGINAL DOCUMENTS TO THE IRS.
-F and J students and scholars should follow the instructions below.
+F and J students and scholars should follow the instructions at Applying for an ITIN: U.S. Tax NONRESIDENTS or Applying for an ITIN: U.S. Tax RESIDENTS.
 Others should read the information for those not in F or J immigration status.

 The information contained in this web site is not a substitute for advice obtained from the Internal Revenue Service or a qualified tax professional.